StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 Introduction
 ============

-DNS is everywhere as its main feature of resolving host name to IP addresses is mandatory for almost all Internet traffic.
+DNS is everywhere, as its main feature of resolving host names to IP addresses is mandatory for almost all Internet traffic.
-But DNS protocol is doing far more than that and interesting analysis can be done on some specific requests.
+DNS protocol, however, is doing far more than that and interesting analysis can be done on some specific requests.

-In most environments, DNS requests are relayed through the internal DNS servers and this property makes it really interesting for exfiltration of data or tunnelling.
+In most environments, DNS requests are relayed through the internal DNS servers.
+This property makes it really interesting for exfiltration of data or tunnelling.

-One last thing to mention on DNS.
-It is just showing a attempt.
-A DNS request to a domain is proving that the domain was known and that a request has been.
-It was potentially reached later.
-Potentially, as for example, it was just a check or it was triggered by the prefetch function of browser that trigger resolution of domain on a page even if the user is not clicking.
+One last thing to mention on DNS: it just shows an attempt.
+A DNS request to a domain proves that the domain was known and that a request has happened.
+Potentially, it was reached later.
+For example, the request was just a check or was otherwise triggered by the prefetch function of the browser that triggers a resolution of domain on a page even if the user is not clicking on it.

 Protocol overview